Kitware/CMake/Help/manual/cmake-presets.7.rst

       A required string to search for.
 This field supports macro expansion.

     ``list``
-      A required list of strings to search.
+      A required array of strings to search.
 This field supports macro expansion, and uses short-circuit evaluation.

   ``"matches"``